sun1233217T/ECGS/README.md

-# GEC: Extinction Coordination for Enhanced 3D Gaussian Splatting
+# ECGS: Extinction Coordination for Enhanced 3D Gaussian Splatting

-This repository is the official implementation of [GEC: Extinction Coordination for Enhanced 3D Gaussian Splatting].
+This repository is the official implementation of [ECGS: Extinction Coordination for Enhanced 3D Gaussian Splatting].

 This is a preview for review purposes only.